-The Scrum Master is responsible for the implementation of Scrum – as defined in the Scrum Guide.
-As a member of the Scrum Team he acts as a moderator, mediator, process facilitator, supporter and coach.
+The Scrum Master is responsible for the implementation of Scrum.
+As a member of the team he acts as a moderator, mediator, process facilitator, supporter and coach.
 Put simply, he helps both Developers and the Product Owner to achieve goals together by facilitating the work of colleagues and encouraging collaboration.

 The Scrum Master tries to create a trusting, open working atmosphere and to live the values of the framework.
 In doing so, he not only works in the direction of the Scrum Team, but also in the direction of the stakeholders and the organisation.
 And if necessary he addresses unproductive behaviour or offers appropriate feedback.

 The activities of the Scrum Master should not be confused with those of a project manager.
 He has no authority to give instructions and therefore no power of decision.
 In Scrum the Developers organise or manage themselves.
 Within the Retrospective he gets the opportunity to ask for feedback on his own activities.

 Besides the Product Owner and the Scrum Master, the Scrum Guide 2020 defines another accountability: the Developers.
 In the previous version of the guide there was still talk of a development team.